-14. Given the affirmations above, some contemporary situations raise particular issues in the application of the connexional principle.

-- 15. The Methodist Church of Great Britain rejoices in the presence of 'Fellowship Groups' based on ethnicity and/or language.
-In recognising this diversity, the Committee wishes to celebrate the enriching role that such Fellowships play as part of the Connexion.
+- 14. Contemporary challenges to connexionalism are often long-standing issues in modern dress, for example, matters of subsidiarity, friction between 'centre' and 'circumference', suspicion of the other, failures in communication, and genuine differences over which relationships to prioritise.
+The application of fundamental principles in specific situations may lead different people to different conclusions.
+There is, therefore, a continuing educative task in raising awareness and deepening understanding of the connexional principle and encouraging Methodist people to reflect on how it is expressed and enacted in their own context. - 15.
+Given the affirmations above, some contemporary situations raise particular issues in the application of the connexional principle. - 15.1.
+The Methodist Church in Great Britain rejoices in the presence of 'Fellowship Groups' based on ethnicity and/or language.
+In recognising this diversity, the Conference wishes to celebrate the enriching role that such Fellowships play as part of the Connexion.
 It realises the importance of 'belonging' and the strength of Methodist identity, and acknowledges the practical challenge of appropriate integration.
-The Committee believes that it will be necessary for each individual Fellowship Group to discern the appropriate forum within the connexional framework for mutual learning and sharing to take place.
-It is also important for Fellowship Groups to move beyond an understanding of merely belonging to the realisation of becoming, with all other strands of the Connexion, a full part of what God needs from the Methodist Church in the twenty-first century. - 16.
+The Conference believes that it will be necessary for each individual Fellowship Group to discern the appropriate forum within the connexional framework for mutual learning and sharing to take place.
+It is also important for Fellowship Groups to move beyond an understanding of merely belonging to the realisation of becoming, with all other strands of the Connexion, a full part of what God needs from the Methodist Church in the twenty-first century. - 15.2.
 Methodism also rejoices in the increasing range of fresh expressions of church and recognises the need to embrace different ways of being church within our structures.
-It is vital to enable and support those working in new ways, to maintain the principles of connexionalism which facilitate a sense of belonging, accountability and interdependence.
-New Song Network Church in Warrington is a growing fresh expression and became a local Methodist Church in February 2014.
-In exploring its identity as a new and developing church, New Song has experienced the joy of belonging to the wider church, whilst wrestling with the challenges of what it means to belong to the Methodist Church within its particular context: concluding that such "belonging is crucial".
-New Song would not have come into being without the support of local Methodist churches and wider Methodism, and the presbyter was vital in making connections, sustaining relationships and ensuring that the new church was connected to wider Methodism.
-Some new members were attracted by some of the key charisms of Methodism, and others wanted to become members in order to become more involved in governance.
-What is encouraging is that they worked through the questions for themselves (which was not always easy) because being part of a connexional church was fundamentally important to them. - 17.
-The Committee has been greatly encouraged by the affirmation of connexionalism and by the evidence of the effective application of the connexional principle demonstrated in the responses to this consultation.
-Although working out the practical implications of being a connexional Church in the twenty-first century is challenging (as it was in the eighteenth, nineteenth and twentieth centuries), the Committee is confident that the Methodist people have the resources and the determination to undertake this task.
-Above all, we affirm our confidence in God, who calls us into connexion, and sustains us in relationship:
+It is vital to enable and support those working in new ways, to maintain the principles of connexionalism which facilitate a sense of belonging, accountability and interdependence. - 16.
+The Conference has been greatly encouraged by the affirmation of connexionalism and by the evidence of the effective application of the connexional principle demonstrated in the responses to this consultation.
+In embracing the persistent and dynamic tension between the local and the wider community, the connexional principle prompts us to face the challenges and hard work of living in relationship with others.
+Where isolation, individualism and suspicion impair relationships, such a witness to other ways of being can offer life-giving possibilities.
+In emphasising relationships of mutuality and interdependence, the connexional principle helps us to reveal something of the love and nature of God.
+Although working out the practical implications of being a connexional Church in the twenty-first century is challenging (as it was in the eighteenth, nineteenth and twentieth centuries), the Conference is confident that the Methodist people have the resources and the determination to undertake this task.
+Above all, we affirm our confidence in God, who calls us into connexion, and sustains us in relationship.